Wetland Mitigation Bank at Pond 20

 Community benefits include protection from storm surge and sea level rise brought on by climate change and the resulting coastal erosion.
 For the thousands of residents and visitors who use the Bayshore Bikeway each week, the wildlife it attracts will be easily visible, providing an opportunity to promote multiple conservation priorities that are relevant to San Diego Bay, including educational opportunities (such as nature-viewing and educational signage).
 Additionally, the wetland mitigation bank will diversify and strengthen the Port's portfolio by creating a revenue source the Port can invest back into the community (the Port doesn't collect taxes) Once the mitigation bank begins to generate net revenue, those revenues will go toward future public improvement projects and maintenance around the bayfront, with some specifically directed for future economic development and public improvement projects in the adjacent Imperial Beach and San Diego communities.

 Regional economic benefits include development mitigation - compensatory credits generated are anticipated to be available to mitigate for development impacts primarily within the San Diego, and possibly other coastal areas in Southern California and related watersheds.
 Sold credits would be used to recover the cost of development of the wetlands.

-On April 13, 2021, the Board of Port Commissioners is scheduled to consider certification of an Environmental Impact Report (EIR) and approval of a Port Master Plan Amendmet (PMPA).
-If the Board certifies the EIR and approves the PMPA, the next steps are as follows (anticipated timeline):
+On April 13, 2021, the Board of Port Commissioners certified the Environmental Impact Report (EIR) and approved a Port Master Plan Amendment (PMPA) for the project.
+The next steps are as follows (anticipated timeline):

 - Winter 2021: Board of Port Commissioners accepts Coastal Commission’s PMPA approval; PMPA goes back once more to Coastal for final acceptance.

 Pond 20 Timeline